WAIT…WHAT ARE YOU TALKING ABOUT?

 This article is for informational purposes only and does not constitute legal advice nor does it create an attorney-client relationship.
 Always consult appropriate legal counsel for specific questions related to your business.
 Some states may consider this attorney advertising.

-Terri Amernick is an attorney with Linden Legal Strategies PLLC, a Richmond, Virginia-based law firm focusing on small business law and development.
-To learn more about how Linden Legal Strategies can help you start, grow and protect your business, or to schedule an initial consultation, contact Terri.
+Linden Legal Strategies PLLC is a Richmond, Virginia-based law firm focusing on small business law and development.
+To learn more about how Linden Legal Strategies can help you start, grow and protect your business, or to schedule an initial consultation, contact us.